Precision Without Compromise — The Glass Ceramic That Machines Like Metal

 Comprehensive range of Macor® product for your requirements | GoodfellowComprehensive range of Macor® product for your requirements | Goodfellow

-Micro-scale Channels in Ceramic Substrates | GoodfellowMicro-scale Channels in Ceramic Substrates | Goodfellow
+Micro-scale Channels in a MACOR substrate | GoodfellowMicro-scale Channels in a MACOR substrate | Goodfellow

-Precision Machining and Materials Analysis for MACOR®
+Precision Micromachining & Materials Analysis for MACOR®

-Where material verification is required, MACOR® ceramic properties — including elemental composition, microstructure, and surface quality — can be analysed through our ISO/IEC 17025-accredited materials testing laboratory.
+Where material verification is required, MACOR® ceramic properties — including elemental composition, microstructure, and surface quality — can be analysed through our own ISO/IEC 17025-accredited materials testing laboratory.

 Macor® for aerospace applications | GoodfellowMacor® for aerospace applications | Goodfellow